Concrete Scanning

 Can Ground Penetrating Radar Differentiate Between Rebar, Post Tension Cables, Electrical Conduits, And Other Embedded Materials?

-GPR does not determine the type of object being located; however, skilled concrete scanning technicians use all available data to determine the type of reinforcing steel or electrical conduit present.
+GPR does not determine the type of object being located; however, our elite, skilled Project Managers use all available data to determine the type of reinforcing steel or electrical conduit present.

-By combining GPR with other site data and experience, technicians can accurately identify all subsurface obstructions.
+By combining GPR with other site data and experience, our elite team of GPRS Project Managers can accurately identify all subsurface obstructions.
 Findings are then marked on the concrete.
 For example, in a square layout, an obstruction on an angle will typically be a conduit.
 Conduits may have subtle differences in the GPR reflection than rebar, different depths, spacing, patterns, etc.

 How Accurate Is Ground Penetrating Radar When Scanning Concrete?